 When writing OpenCL applications, it is important to check the code returned by the API.
-Since the return codes specified in the OpenCL specification may not be descriptive enough to isolate where the problem is located, the Vivante OpenCL driver provides an environment variable, VIV_DEBUG to help debug problems.
-When VIV_DEBUG is set to -MSG_LEVEL:ERROR, the Vivante OpenCL driver prints onscreen error messages as well as return the error code to the caller.
+Since the return codes specified in the OpenCL specification may not be descriptive enough to isolate where the problem is located, the Vivante OpenCL driver provides an environment variable, VIV_DEBUG, to help debug problems.
+When VIV_DEBUG is set to -MSG_LEVEL:ERROR, the Vivante OpenCL driver prints onscreen error messages and returns the error code to the caller.